Oregon Council on Economics Education

 Teacher Testimonials

 - They get to compete in a national test to test their knowledge of economics prior to the AP exams.
 That means they get to review the microeconomics and macroeconomics materials and better prepare for the exams.
-Over the years every student who has completed has scored a 4 or 5 on both exams.
+Over the years every student who has completed has scored a 4 or 5 on both exams (passing scores for advance college placement).

 For more information